Coresus Sacrificing Himself to Save Callirhoe: History

 The painting was exhibited at the Salon of 1765 and earned Fragonard entry into the Académie royale de peinture et de sculpture.
 It has often been described as Fragonard's attempt to reconcile his own exuberant style with academic requirements, standing in contrast to the intimate and playful works for which he would later become famous.

 The work was acquired by Louis XV and remained in royal possession until it entered the national collection after the French Revolution.
-It is now part of the Louvre’s collection in Paris.
+It is now part of the Louvre collection in Paris.

 The preparatory sketch for the painting belongs to the Musée des Beaux-Arts d'Angers, and a ricordo version has been part of the Real Academia de Bellas Artes de San Fernando in Madrid since 1816.
 Fragonard also created a later chalk drawing of the same subject, now held by the Metropolitan Museum of Art in New York City.

 Description

 The painting is a large-scale oil on canvas measuring 309 by 400 cm.
 The painting depicts a dramatic scene from ‘’Description of Greece’’ (VII, 21) by Pausanias.
-In the myth, Coresus, a priest of Dionysus in Calydon, is consumed by unrequited love for the maiden Callirhoe.
+In the myth, Coresus, a priest of Dionysus in Calydon, is consumed by unrequited love for the maiden Callirhoë.
 To punish her rejection, the god sends a plague upon the city, and the oracle decrees that only her sacrifice can end it.
 Fragonard portrays the climactic moment when Coresus, serving as the sacrificial priest, chooses to plunge the knife into his own heart rather than kill the woman he loves.
 Callirhoe has collapsed beside him, unconscious, while attendants recoil in horror.

-Fragonard’s composition reflects the theatricality and dramatic staging common in mid-18th-century French history painting, influenced by artists such as Gabriel François Doyen and Charles-André van Loo.
+Fragonard's composition reflects the theatricality and dramatic staging common in mid-18th-century French history painting, influenced by artists such as Gabriel François Doyen and Charles-André van Loo.
 The scene is organised like a sacrificial tableau, with an elevated altar, red draper and monumental architectural columns evoking antiquity.
 A strong light highlights the principal figures, contrastng with the shadowed temple interior.
 Around them, spectators display a range of emotional responses, from fear to grief through varied gestures and expressions.
 Coresus and Callirhoe form the visual and emotional centre of the painting: she lies unconscious at the base of the altar, while he, illuminated against the darkness, prepares to take his own life.
 Above, allegorical figures of Love and Despair intensify the psychological dimension of the scene.